usaid-cs/yesterday-i-learned/random.md

 1. Dave the minion has two eyes.
 Stuart the minion has one.
 There are also Kevin (tall), Bob (short), Tim (???) and Jerry (bald?)
 1. In The Shining, that kid [Danny](http://www.idyllopuspress.com/meanwhile/30410/the-shining-how-the-kubrick-carpet-trick-works/) is actually called Danny in real life.
 His dad, Jack (a dull boy), is actually called Jack in real life. [whenever Jack is in the writing room, there's probably a bear rug](https://youtube.com/watch?v=_NxHrbfxaLI), and whenever he sees a ghost, it is usually through a mirror.
 [The wife](http://www.indiewire.com/2013/09/stephen-king-says-wendy-in-kubricks-the-shining-is-one-of-the-most-misogynistic-characters-ever-put-on-film-93450/) Wendy unfortunately isn't called Wendy in real life, but Stephen King said he didn't write her as that useless in his original book.
 1. Apart from making Markdown, John Gruber the Daring Fireball man is apparently famous for some other things.
 Like Daring Fireball.
-1. [Daydream VR 2 has 10 more degrees of FOV compared to the VR 1.](https://www.digitaltrends.com/virtual-reality/google-daydream-view-2016-vs-google-daydream-view-2017/) For that you pay an extra 25%.
 1. The sun's diameter is pretty close to 400 times that of the moon's (400.5).
 1. The bee movie was produced and voiced by Jerry Seinfeld.
 1. It is illegal to display a noose in a threatening manner in Virginia, New York, and Connecticut.